Showing posts with label Jupiter-8. Show all posts

 The Road South through Ranch Country, Texas (TX 06)

-Heading south from Corpus Christi, two main roads lead through the lonely countryside to the Rio Grande Valley.
+Heading south from Corpus Christi, two main roads lead through the lonely countryside to the Rio Grande Valley (the Texas-Mexico border).
 You can drive US 281 south from Alice or US 77 from the western outskirts of Corpus Christi.
 We drove south on 281 and returned north via 77.
 They lead you through seemingly empty terrain with few towns and, from what I could see, not many cows.
 This was King Ranch country.
 What happened to the cows?

 No gas here, Omega Mart, FM665, Petronila, Texas (50mm ƒ/2 Jupiter-8 lens)